Write-in candidate: California's Proposition 14 impact on write-in candidates

 In 2010, California voters passed Proposition 14 which set up a new election system for the United States Senate, United States House of Representatives, all statewide offices (governor, lieutenant governor, secretary of state, state treasurer, state controller, attorney general, insurance commissioner, and superintendent of public instruction), California Board of Equalization, and for the California State Legislature.
-In the system set up by Proposition 14, there are two rounds of voting, and the top two vote-getters for each race in the first round (the primary, held in June 2004 – 2018 and March 2020–present) advance to a second round (the general election, held in November).
+In the system set up by Proposition 14, there are two rounds of voting, and the top two vote-getters for each race in the first round (the primary) advance to a second round (the general election, held in November).
 Proposition 14 specifically prohibits write-in candidates in the second round, and this prohibition was upheld in a court challenge.
 Another court challenge to the prohibition on write-in candidates in the second round was filed in July 2014.